 - You need expertise in information technology since businesses have begun moving toward IT service providers over traditional print suppliers.
 You’ll need to add to your expertise organically or by partnering with an experienced IT service provider.
 The move to IT services translates to a more diverse product portfolio and assures print security.

 - The trend toward digital publishing continues to grow and succeed.
-Those who succeeded with their digital launch, attributed their success to a devotion of commitment, time and resources.
+Those who succeeded with their digital launch attributed their success to a devotion of commitment, time, and resources.
 Rather than simply introduce new digital products, they revamped and re-launched existing digital publications and tools.
-When a digital launch did fail, it was due to lack of commitment and time.
+When a digital launch did fail, it was due to a lack of commitment and time.
 When it comes to re-launches, integrate content engagement and artificial intelligence (AI) for auto-tagging to scale and create process efficiencies.

 - While content remains king, it is site architecture that combines with SEO to draw more visitors to publishing brands online.
 You’ll experience redesigns that focus on redistributing the information to make it much easier for consumers to find.

-- In 2019, it will all be about building brand loyalty.
-Publishers will develop content, experiences and customer service channels for their loyal customers to cultivate community.”
+- In 2022, it will all be about building brand loyalty.
+Publishers will develop content, experiences, and customer service channels for their loyal customers to cultivate community.”
 Marketing campaigns will combine networking events with increased partnerships, said Emily Hughes, an audience development consultant at Loup Digital.

 Analysis of the Trends

 Building the audience only begins the process.
-Publishers also need to monetize traffic and one 2019 trend is their development of new revenue streams.
-Money follows ease of use though, so publishers named the challenge of “website speed and infrastructure” as a top three concern.
-That’s because many of the emerging reach methods, such as podcasting and 4K video require savvy website design with high-speed Internet on the part of the user.
+Publishers also need to monetize traffic, and one 2022 trend is their development of new revenue streams.
+Money follows ease of use, though, so publishers named the challenge of “website speed and infrastructure” as a top-three concern.
+That’s because many of the emerging reach methods, such as podcasting and 4K video, require a savvy website design with high-speed Internet on the part of the user.
 But, with mobile use continually growing, users expect all content to load just as quickly and easily on their phone as on their computer.
-Since websites play such a vital role, trends surrounding them range from AMP to PWAs to Schema markup.
+Since website design plays such a vital role in brand building and SEO, trends that surround great websites range from AMP to PWAs to Schema markup, which is key.

-In regards to content, the 2019 trend is for long-form written content which lends itself to SEO.
+In regards to content, the 2022 trend is for long-form written content, which lends itself to SEO.
 Second to it is video content.

 - You’ll need to leverage podcasting with your publishing.
 In 2018, podcast listeners in the US grew from 40 percent to 44 percent of the total population.

-- The top revenue stream for worldwide news publisher became digital publishing subscriptions with 44 percent of the world population reading online.
+- The top revenue stream for worldwide news publishers became digital publishing subscriptions, with 44 percent of the world population reading online.

 - Printing isn’t going anywhere.
-The majority of businesses, 64 percent, told the Quocirca’s Global Print 2025 study printing will remain important well into 2025.
+The majority of businesses, 64 percent, told Quocirca’s Global Print 2025 study printing would remain important well into 2025.

 - While the global book publishing industry is worth about $103 billion, it has continued to experience 0 percent annual growth five years running.

-- Self-publishing continues to provide an “in” for those who want to publish, but self-published e-books provide a better response for the author.
-On Kindle, 17 of the 100 top selling books are self-published.
+- Self-publishing continues to provide an “in” for those who want to publish, but self-published e-books provide better responses for the author.
+On Kindle, 17 of the 100 top-selling books are self-published.

-The publishing and printing trends of 2019 continue to drive more people away from print and a larger audience online.
-In addition to consuming greater digitally published books, website visitors gobble up video content.
-On mobile, that challenges publishers to create content consumable on any device that still loads quickly.
-While the advent of 5G will help them with this, the rollout is tiered and began only in major markets in March of 2019.
+The publishing and printing trends of 2022 continue to drive more people away from print and a larger audience online.
+In addition to consuming greater digitally published books, website visitors gobble up video content on mobile, which challenges publishers to create content consumable on any device that still loads quickly.
 Publishers continue to turn to back-end solutions to draw greater audiences to their front-end publications.
 Look for content development to continue as the major driver of audience development with distribution via social media networks helping drive new visitors to web properties and bookstores.